Chez Scheme: History

 The first version of Chez Scheme was developed by R. Kent Dybvig and completed in 1984.
 Some copies of the original version were distributed in 1985.

 Cadence Research Systems developed Chez Scheme until the company was purchased by Cisco Systems in 2011.
 Cisco open-sourced Chez Scheme in 2016.

+It has supported the R6RS standard since version 7.9.1.
+It is free and open-source software released under an Apache License, version 2.0.
+It was first released in 1985, by R. Kent Dybvig, originally licensed as proprietary software, and then released as open-source software on GitHub on 2016-05-13 with version 9.4.